jnns/fahrwerk/README.rst

   $ npm install

 Collect all static files to the folder defined by ``STATIC_ROOT``.
 Serving is taken care of by WhiteNoise as well.

 .. code-block:: sh

   $ ./manage.py collectstatic

+Have a look at ``config/settings/production.py`` for environment variables that need to be set in order to run the app.
+Your virtualenv's ``postactivate`` hook file is a good place to put them, for example.